paed01/node-signavio-api/README.md

 # Usage

-Some examples of haow to use the API-wrapper.
+Some examples of how to use the API-wrapper.

 ## Initiate new case with form trigger